depenguin-me/depenguin-run/README.md

 hint.uart.1.disabled="1"
 ```

-### 5. Install FreeBSD-14.2 using unattended bsdinstall
+### 5. Install FreeBSD-15.0 using unattended bsdinstall
 Copy the file `depenguin_settings.sh.sample` to `depenguin_settings.sh` and edit for your server's details.

     cp depenguin_settings.sh.sample depenguin_settings.sh
     nano depenguin_settings.sh

-Configure your specifics, note that Hetzner DNS is in this example, you might need other servers listed.
+Configure your specifics, note that Hetzner DNS is used in this example, you might need other DNS servers listed.

     conf_hostname="depenguintest"
     conf_interface="CHANGEME-igb0-or-em0-etc"